PREVALENCE: Not common

 OTHER: Red coloration could be confused with the deadly Coral Snake

 IMPORTANT: Many snakes have significant variance in coloration and pattern even within the same species.
 There can also be extreme differences in appearance from juveniles to adults so it is important to never assume you have properly identified a snake.

 Varies in color from light brown to salmon to red to peach, usually reddish when not about to shed its skin, brown when shedding.
-Small red and black eyes on a long thin head rounded at the nose. body color uniform from head to tail.
+Small red and black eyes on a long thin head rounded at the nose.
+Body color uniform from head to tail.
 Two black stripes running from the eyes down the length of the body along either side of the spine, sometimes faded, often intact.
 Additional short black stripe runs lengthwise from the nose to the back of the head.
 Thick bands widely spaced down the body visible on most species often faded when mature and solid black with white or yellow trim on juveniles.
-Perfectly white belly scales with no markings.
+Pearlescent white belly scales with no markings.
 Generally less than 90cm when mature but sometimes slightly longer with a relatively thin body at about 2cm in diameter.

 The Red Mountain Racer is a docile snake that will rarely bite and generally calms down quickly when handled.
 Capable of biting like all snakes but but not quick to do so and they have relatively small teeth so don’t pose a threat to humans.
 Observed active during the day and at night.
 The authors here find them active mostly in the evening and early morning transition periods.
 Documented to eat rodents and assumed to eat small lizard as well.
 Generally seems to prefer cooler temperatures and has displayed burrowing behavior.
-Defensive behavior seems to be relegated to very rare bites and coiling up when caught, often curling its tail into loops.
+Defensive behaviour seems to be relegated to very rare bites and coiling up when caught, often curling its tail into loops.
 Not known to ‘play dead’ or take aggressive biting posture.